mrtoothrot/wordpress-rc-flight-manager-plugin/readme.txt

 ## Description ##

-**PLEASE NOTE: This plugin is in a very early state of development!
-USE AT OWN RISK!**

 Usually modell airfields need to have a flight manager onsite while the members are flying their model planes.
 Normally there is a roster were each flying day is assigned to one of the members.
 This member is the flight manager for the day.

 This plugin implements a scheduling system for these flight manager services.
 Members can check-in for a free slot and become the flight manager on the given date.
 They are also able to change their duty with other members of the club.